 This is the earlier of:

-the day you reach age 22, provided you are earning more than £10,000 (2022/23 figure) a year in the job, or
+the day you reach age 22, provided you are earning more than £10,000 a year in the job, or

-the beginning of the pay period in which you first earn more than £10,000 (2022/23 figure) in the job, on an annualised basis, provided you are aged 22 or more and under State Pension Age at that time.
+the beginning of the pay period in which you first earn more than £10,000 in the job, on an annualised basis, provided you are aged 22 or more and under State Pension Age at that time.

 Earnings are assessed by converting your pay in a pay period to a yearly figure.